jgrot/grotlib/python/doc/source/ksp.rst

 **dvOrbit**
   Compute DV to get into a circular orbit at an altitude.

-**fly**
-  Load a stage file, fly it straight up using the polar motion solver, and see what happens.

 **g**
   Compute gravitational acceleration of a body at an altitude.